ceford/cefjdemos-data-jdm-help-en/articles/templates/templates-customise.md

 ## Description

-This is where you edit a template's source code.
-You can edit the template's master files and stylesheets from this screen.
+The *Templates: Customise* page is used to edit a template's source code.
+You can create overrides for php files and create user.css and user.js files to add to the system versions.
+You may create child templates to allow editing of the overrides template's master files.

 ## How to Access